RESEARCH

 2) The role of injury-induced signaling in wound-associated malignancy and infection.

-3) How local injury regulate organismal homeostasis systemically.
+3) How local injury regulates organismal homeostasis systemically.

 We use a combination of unique tools we developed in studying innate immune signaling and mouse skin repair including: